Mary Ellen Caron

 Previously, Dr. Caron served as Commissioner of Chicago’s Department of Family and Support Services (DFSS), where she successfully managed the transition of several of the City’s former human services departments while providing support for Chicago’s vulnerable residents from birth through their senior years.
 Prior to that role, Dr. Caron served as the Commissioner of the Chicago Department of Children and Youth Services (now part of DFSS), where she led community-based efforts to advance the well-being and development of Chicago’s youngest residents.
 From 2001-2004, while at the Chicago Board of Education, she served as special assistant to chief executive officer Arne Duncan, utilizing her background in education to serve Chicago Public Schools and its students.
 Dr. Caron’s wealth of experience in education and youth development also includes being the founding principal of Frances Xavier Warde Elementary School in downtown Chicago, and working for nine years as an elementary school teacher in the Austin neighborhood.

 Dr. Caron earned her Ph.D. in educational leadership and policy from Loyola University, her Master’s degree in elementary education and Type 75 certificate from Concordia University, and her undergraduate degree from Rosary College.
-She currently serves on the boards of directors for the Chapin Hall Center for Children at the University of Chicago, the Children at the Crossroads Foundation, and on multiple youth- and education-related advisory committees throughout Chicago.
+She currently serves on the boards of directors for the Chapin Hall Center for Children at the University of Chicago, the Children at the Crossroads Foundation, Mercy Circle, and on multiple youth- and education-related advisory committees throughout Chicago.